On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 where $U_k(x)$ denotes the encoding of the $k$'th accessible qubit and is given by

 Note that $H_k$ is the generator of the $k$'th accessible qubit, while $H$ in Eq.~\eqref{eq:encoding_def} is the generator of the effective qudit representing all accessible qubits.
-Let $\lambda^{(k)}_1$ and $\lambda^{(k)}_2$ be the eigenvalues of $H_k$, then, as shown in~\cite{schuld2021effect}, the set of achievable Fourier frequencies can be written as
+Let $\lambda^{(k)}_0$ and $\lambda^{(k)}_1$ be the eigenvalues of $H_k$, then, as shown in~\cite{schuld2021effect}, the set of achievable Fourier frequencies can be written as

 where $i_k$ and $j_k$ are the indices for the $k$'th accessible qubit.
-The set of indices for all accessible qubits $(i_1,i_2,\dots,i_{n_A})$ and $(j_1,j_2,\dots,j_{n_A})$ correspond to $i$ and $j$ in Eq.~\eqref{Eq:FreqSet} respectively (i.e. $i$ corresponds to $i_1i_2 \cdots i_{n_A}$ in binary).\\
+The set of indices for all accessible qubits $(i_1,i_2,\dots,i_{n_{a}})$ and $(j_1,j_2,\dots,j_{n_{a}})$ correspond to $i$ and $j$ in Eq.~\eqref{Eq:FreqSet} respectively (i.e. $i$ corresponds to $i_1i_2 \cdots i_{n_{a}}$ in binary).

-The expression for $\Omega$ in Eq.~\eqref{Eq:Omega} implies that for a fixed number of accessible qubits $n_A$ the spacing of eigenvalues of $H_k$ determines the richness of Fourier frequencies.
+The expression for $\Omega$ in Eq.~\eqref{Eq:Omega} implies that for a fixed number of accessible qubits $n_{a}$ the spacing of eigenvalues of $H_k$ determines the quantity of Fourier frequencies.
 If the differences between the eigenvalues $(\lambda^{(k)}_{i_k}-\lambda^{(k)}_{j_k})$ are identical for all $k$'s, then the number of achievable frequencies will be significantly smaller, compared to the case when each $H_k$ provides distinguishable differences of eigenvalues.
-The maximum number of possible distinct non-negative frequencies is $1+ (4^{n_A}-2^{n_A})/2$.
+The maximum number of possible distinct non-negative frequencies is $1+ (4^{n_{a}}-2^{n_{a}})/2$.
 However, often the eigenvalues are distributed such that the number of distinct frequencies is actually lower than this bound.

-In the following, we analyse the frequencies generated from the proposed encoding strategies and discuss the controllability of the associated Fourier coefficients.
-We start by considering two typical encoding schemes and discuss the richness of their frequencies, which are further linked to classical simulability.
+In the following, we analyse the frequencies generated from the proposed encoding strategies and discuss the controllability of {the trainable weights over} the Fourier coefficients.
+We start by considering two typical encoding schemes and discuss the quantity of their frequencies, which are further linked to classical simulability. {Lastly, we note that in general one could relax the local assumption and follow the similar procedure which potentially leads to more complicated analysis to determine the frequency scaling with respect to the number of qubits.}